 Sometimes this involves misunderstanding on your part or on the part of others.
 It could be unintentional and simply assumed understanding or an incomplete description.
 It could also be deceptive with the intention to deliberately mislead someone.

 Just like consenting to what kind of sex you want, disclosing your HIV status to your sexual partners and/or people you’re injecting with is an important conversation to have before fucking.
 This gives your friends and lovers a chance to make their own choice about what type of sex is right for them.

 Some people worry that disclosing their HIV status to their partners before sex, will mean rejection and stigma.
-If partners don’t disclose their health status, even after being questioned about it, and then they tell you they have an STI after the fuck session, this can create a great deal of fear.
+If partners don’t disclose their health status, even after being questioned about it, and then they tell you they have a sexually transmitted infection (STI) after the fuck session, this can create a great deal of fear.
 Avoiding or disengaging from a conversation about disclosure or negotiation, also takes away our right to clarify what boundaries are appropriate for us when talking about the type of sex we want, how we want to do it or if we feel comfortable doing it.

 For people who enjoy the combined pleasure of fucking and substances, whether it’s alcohol or party drugs, then disclosure, negotiation and consent when initiating sex and substance use are key to a hot session.
 If you’re newer to a party scene where other people are used to fucking with substances, while you might feel confident to negotiate and consent to the sex you want, you might not be so familiar with what this means with drugs in the mix.
 Under these circumstances there’s an increased likelihood of feeling peer-pressure, confusion or coercion.